avkewalr-msft/live-video-analytics/ref-apps/lva-edge-iot-central-gateway/README.md

-# Azure IoT Central live video analytics gateway module
+# Azure IoT Central gateway module for Live Video Analytics
-This is an IoT Central gateway module for LVA on IoT Edge.
-The full tutorial showing how to modify the IoT Edge module code can be found at [Tutorial: Build and register the LVA Gateway Module](https://docs.microsoft.com/azure/iot-central/retail/tutorial-video-analytics-build-module).
+ Live Video Analytics on IoT Edge.
+It is used when you build and deploy an app for analyzing live video using an Azure IoT Central app template.
+The full tutorial showing how to modify and use this IoT Edge module code can be found at [Tutorial: Build and register the LVA Gateway Module](https://docs.microsoft.com/azure/iot-central/retail/tutorial-video-analytics-build-module).

 To learn how to use Live Video Analytics on IoT Edge see the full documentation at [Live Video Analytics on IoT Edge documentation](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/).